Author: Anthony Ryan

 The Waking Fire was about Drakes and their blood.
 However, with every limited resources the well was bound to start drying up, and The Waking Fire begins at this point—where the potency of the Drake blood has significantly reduced over time, while the use of it by the blood-blessed still increased.
 The Waking Fire was very much a story about the solution to the problem and the troubles that plagued that goal.

 The system of magic was setup in an interesting way, with the blood-blessed being so dependent on the drakes.
 Their abilities weren’t limitless, and I did like how Ryan set the limitations and used them consistently throughout the novel.
 There was also no shortage of action interwoven with the more informative chapters, but at some parts the story slowed to a crawl.
 It did pick back up again, so, that wasn’t too bad to get through.
 Plus, there wasn't a lack of dragons (drakes).
-They popped up in the novel from beginning to end, and were
+They popped up in the novel from beginning to end, and were probably one of the most present parts of the story.

 There were a lot of characters, but the primary cast was given their own perspectives.
 So it was easy to tell who took center stage, and who was a secondary character.
 They all came from different backgrounds with their own pasts, worries, and abilities.
 Cladydon Torcreek’s story wasn’t bad, and I liked it as much as I did Lizanne Lethridge’s individual plot—mainly because how the two perspectives ended up connecting.
 Corrick Hilmore’s side of things was also pretty interesting—plus, the majority of his perspective was set on a ship at sea.